microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 1. **Initialize Azure DevOps Repo with Cobalt**

-    The following steps help setup an Azure DevOps repo with Cobalt Infrastructure Templates that matter to you.
-The goal is initialize your Azure DevOps project with a cloned Cobalt repo.
-The cloned Cobalt repo also comes with a ready to be integrated pipeline configuration needed for automating your infrastructure deployments in Azure DevOps.
+    The following steps help setup an Azure DevOps repo with Cobalt Infrastructure Templates that you can host and deploy.
+The end result is a cloned Cobalt repo that also comes with a ready to be integrated pipeline configuration needed for automating your infrastructure deployments in Azure DevOps.

     * Create a new project
         1. Sign-in to Azure DevOps (https://azure.microsoft.com/en-us/services/devops/)